-Jennifer Homans is the author of Apollo’s Angels: A History of Ballet.
-She is the Founder and Director of the Center for Ballet and the Arts at NYU, where she is also a Distinguished Scholar.
+Jennifer Homans is the author of Apollo’s Angels: A History of Ballet and the Founder and Director of the Center for Ballet and the Arts at NYU.
 She is working on a biography of George Balanchine.
-(December 2017)
+(January 2019)

 a ballet by Igor Stravinsky, with choreography by George Balanchine, performed by the New York City Ballet